 If you have not yet been to Locomotion, we can tell you that it is absolutely worth a visit!

-CLICK HERE to see more about the Locomotion Museum at Shildon,
+CLICK HERE to see more about the Locomotion Museum at Shildon. (opens web site page)

 The 2018 Annual Convention … again

-The Annual Convention is certainly worth going to so keep an eye out for details of the 2018 Convention (Convention Organiser Iain Wells).
-This will be a weekend event held from Friday, 15 June (2018) to Sunday, 17 June (2018) at the Greswolde Arms, Knowle, Solihull (just off the M 42, near Birmingham).
-Don’t miss it – watch this space!
+The 2018 Annual Convention will be a weekend event held from Friday, 15 June (2018) to Sunday, 17 June (2018) at the Greswolde Arms, Knowle, Solihull (just off the M 42, near Birmingham).
+It should be a great weekend – see you there?